shalomz69/ticket-app-project/README.md

 * Expiration service.

 Communication between the services is through through the Nats Event Bus.

+## Deployment
-Service are Dockerised and deployed with a Kubernetes cluser on DigitalOcean cloud.
+Services are Dockerised and deployed with a Kubernetes cluser on DigitalOcean cloud.